tafia/hyper-proxy/README.md

 ## Credits

 Large part of the code comes from [reqwest](https://github.com/seanmonstar/reqwest).
-It just extract the core part so everyone can use it.
+The core part as just been extracted and slightly enhanced.

  Main changes are:
 - support for authentication